 Hi Bichon Lovers,

 Please mark May 17th on your calendar and save the date.
-That is our Spring Bichon Bash and will be held at the Irvine Animal Care Center.
-We hope that you will join us to meet Raffles and many other FurKids and their families.
+That is our Spring Bichon Bash which is held at the Irvine Animal Care Center.
+We hope that you will join us for a day of fun and entertainment.
+This year we are featuring a number of new games.
+Have you ever played Pin the Tail on a Bichon?
+It’s not to be missed!
+And there is a beautiful wall hanging called Bichon Sweetness that will be available for auction at the Bash.
+You can see and read about it in our newsletter, too.
 If you did not receive an invitation, please email and we will be certain to send one to you.

 So please sit back and enjoy our newsletter.
 It is filled with photos of you and your FurKids.
 See who you recognize and please continue to send us your photos throughout the year!
 Click on the link below and read it online -- or print it out for reading offline.